AnKing-VIP/anki-audiovisual-feedback/README.md

 You can create a new theme by copy-pasting an existing theme directory in `addon_folder/user_files/themes/` directory.
 (Not in the `addon_folder/default/themes/` directory)

+# Wiki

+See the [wiki](https://github.com/AnKing-VIP/anki-audiovisual-feedback/wiki) for more details on theme customization.
+If you made a new theme, feel free to share it there!

 # Development

 ## Setup